 Let's start with the simplest office apps, namely the Microsoft Office programs.
 In the formatting bar of Word, Excel and Co. there is the menu item the corresponding symbol for superscript and subscript characters.
 Here you just have to mark the corresponding text or the numbers and then click on the menu item.
 Since most of the free office packages such as OpenOffice are based on Microsoft specifications, they also have such a menu item.

-This is not the case with Apple iWork, i.e. Pages, Numbers, Keynote and similar apps that can be used on the Apple Mac, iPhone and iPad.
-Here you can either use the key combination for the keyboard that I showed you above - or you can fix the lack of options on the toolbar in the program's settings.
-Because Apple definitely keeps the option open to format numbers in superscript and subscript.
-To do this, simply click with the right mouse button or with the secondary click of the Apple mouse on the toolbar, select "Customize toolbar ...", drag the desired symbols into the toolbar and then press Escape or [esc] on the keyboard.
+With Apple iWork, i.e. Pages, Numbers, Keynote and similar apps that can be used on the Apple Mac, iPhone and iPad, this is not the case.
+Here you can either use the keyboard shortcut I showed you above - or fix the lack of toolbar options in the program's settings.
+Because Apple definitely keeps the option open to format numbers superscript and subscript.
+To do this, simply click on the toolbar with the right mouse button or with the secondary click of the Apple mouse, select "Customize toolbar...", drag the desired icons into the toolbar and then press Escape or [esc] on the keyboard.

 Recommended reading: macOS Mojave keyboard shortcuts by Johann Szierbeck

-Whether in the Word app, the apps from free "Open" offers or the Pages app from Apple - characters can usually be automatically replaced by others.
-For example, I have set the two in brackets and the three in brackets to automatically become ² and ³.
-You can also set the same for ^ 2 and ^ 3 or other strings.
+Whether in the Word app, the apps from free "Open" offers or the Pages App from Apple - usually characters can be automatically replaced by others.
+For example, I have it set that the bracketed two and the bracketed three automatically become ² and ³.
+But you can also set the same for ^2 and ^3 or other character strings.
 To do the whole thing under macOS on the Apple Mac, proceed as follows:

 It does not always make sense to go through the above procedure via the system settings of macOS.
 Because these are applied to all programs (relating to the settings).
 So if you want to use the app's own resources in Word and Excel, but use shortcuts in Pages and Numbers, then you follow very similar steps in the respective program.
 For Pages, the procedure for individual number / superscript key combinations is as follows: